 In today's connected environment, security breaches can come from unexpected places.
-Case in point - in early 2019, Tenable found significant security flaws in multiple wireless HDMI presentation systems that exposed company networks to hackers – even denial of service attacks.
+In early 2019, Tenable found significant security flaws in multiple wireless presentation systems that exposed company networks to hackers – even denial of service attacks.

 The best wireless HDMI screen mirroring systems encrypt the content before it ever goes to the display.
 For example, the InstaShow HDMI transmitter buttons turn red when first plugged into a notebook – then only enables a wireless transmission after it has confirmed its 128-bit AES encryption with the receiver.
 While other systems can encrypt the content – the InstaShow does it every time – so there is no risk of sensitive content being sent over an open network.

 While IT managers carefully evaluate manufacturers of security-sensitive networking products such as routers and servers to ensure ongoing support, many companies who sell wireless HDMI systems are smaller companies who may be unable to resolve security threats on their products effectively.
 For example, of the 11 companies that were shown to have significant security threats on their products – only a few have updated their systems or software to address the issue.
 A number have either not responded or just discontinued the product without updating them.
 To make it more complicated, some manufacturers will only update the product for a limited timeframe – unless you pay a hefty annual subscription fee to ensure that the product is secure.

 According to Futuresource , the BenQ InstaShow is the second best selling model sold under $1000 in Europe and Latin America – and a recognized worldwide leading brand in wireless presentation systems.
 As the #1 manufacturer of 4K projectors in the world – and a leading monitor and flat panel display manufacturer, the company is a solid and reliable choice with a proven track record of excellent customer support and service.